KDE/digikam-doc/color_management/basis_knowledge.rst

 If your imaging workflow meets all six criteria listed below, then you don't need to worry about color management:

-    - You are working at a monitor properly calibrated to the sRGB color space (more about that below).
+    - You are working at a monitor properly calibrated to the sRGB color space (more about int :ref:`this section <monitor_profiles>` of this manual).

     - Your imaging workflow starts with an in-camera-produced Jpeg already in the sRGB color space.